 Since entering Central America we had the impression that night buses were behind us.
 We could now cruise down the road to our next location in only a few hours.
 You see, South America was massive and the long journeys only made sense at night – on long haul buses (sometimes over 24 hours.)
-But from now on the countries in Central America were small and the journeys would be completed during the day, we could gazed out the window at the beauty around us.
+But from now on the countries in Central America were small and the journeys would be completed during the day, we could gaze out the window at the beauty around us.
 And for a while that was true.
-We moved through Panama’s country side with freedom, Costa Rica’s mountainous cloud forest with cool damp air in our lungs and enjoyed the views of Volcano’s for most of our journey through Nicaragua.
+We moved through Panama’s countryside with freedom, Costa Rica’s mountainous cloud forest with cool damp air in our lungs and enjoyed the views of Volcano’s for most of our journey through Nicaragua.

 The drivers were calm and rarely spoke, rather they turned to the fan that clung above them.
 That fan (still likely the original) saved their sanity from the blistering heat.
-On the bus two other men would be in charge of the community of people and they collected money from passengers while also screaming out both the front and back doors in a seemingly frantic attempt to attract more passengers.
-There was no limit to the amount of people they would take and often the buses would end up overcrowded and shoulder to shoulder in the aisles.
+On the bus, two other men would be in charge of the community of people and they collected money from passengers while also screaming out both the front and back doors in a seemingly frantic attempt to attract more passengers.
+There was no limit to the number of people they would take and often the buses would end up overcrowded and shoulder to shoulder in the aisles.

 At all the stations, mobile vendors would enter the buses.
 They walked the already crowded aisles selling food and snacks.
 Often passengers would become collateral damage as they pushed and shoved their way to the back of the bus in search of customers.
 The types of food were endless although one type caught my eye.
 They were small clear bags filled with a piece of fried chicken, white rice and a tortilla wrap.
 The bags were blown up with air, acting as a protective layer like a large single bubble from bubble wrap paper.
 This was Central America’s very own fast food!